cioos-siooc/explore-cioos/README.md

 ## Handy docker commands

+See which CEDA services are running:
+`docker compose ps`

 Start all containers, the first time this runs it will build containers:
 `docker compose up -d`